Pius-developer/Simple_PHP_Calculator/README.md

 This is a simple PHP calculator.
-Used to introduce PHP to a beginner.
+This was used to introdue PHP to a newbie, emphasis on if statement.